Tiny, Ontario Airbnb Market Data 2026: STR Report & Statistics

 Revenue Impact Insights for Tiny

-• Heating, Kitchen, Air conditioning, Patio or balcony, BBQ grill, Wifi — while widespread — still correlate with meaningful revenue gains, making them table stakes rather than true differentiators.
+• Heating, Air conditioning, Wifi, Patio or balcony, Kitchen, BBQ grill, Carbon monoxide alarm — while widespread — still correlate with meaningful revenue gains, making them table stakes rather than true differentiators.

 Recommendations for Hosts